 - Check it out: Most amateur golfers have equipment that does not fit their swing and may be doing more harm than good.
 Take the time to have a professional fit your clubs to you and your swing.

-- Take a lesson: While you’re getting your equipment checked, take a lesson with a PGA teaching professional and you should be able to kill 2 birds with one stone.
+- Take lessons: While you’re getting your equipment checked, why not take golf lessons with a PGA teaching professional.
+They will be able to give tips and advice on how to improve at the game.
+This may all be useful in the future.
+Plus, you should be able to kill 2 birds with one stone.

 - Eat “fore” winning: What you eat today is the fuel your body will use tomorrow.
 Eating a good balanced meal about 1 hour before your round helps your blood sugar level out.
 To stay mentally and physically sharp over a 4-5 hour round, pack a snack and eat every 2-3 hours.